GXYM/TextBPN/README.md

 Adaptive Boundary Proposal Network for Arbitrary Shape Text Detection； Accepted by ICCV2021.
 ![](https://github.com/GXYM/TextBPN/blob/main/vis/1.png)

-The codes and paper of TextBPN++ have been released at:[TextBPN-Puls-Plus](https://github.com/GXYM/TextBPN-Puls-Plus)
+The codes and paper of TextBPN++ have been released at:[TextBPN-Puls-Plus](https://github.com/GXYM/TextBPN-Puls-Plus).

+NOTE：TextBPN++ contained the code of TextBPN，so it is recommended to refer to code in [TextBPN-Puls-Plus](https://github.com/GXYM/TextBPN-Puls-Plus).

 ## 1.Prerequisites
   python 3.9;